- Rainy Day

 A turbulent history has seen the Matthias Church undergo several incarnations, yet with its magestic dimensions and ornate style, it remains a star of Buda's Castle District.

-Named for the guild of fishermen that once defended Buda's Medieval riverbank, the monument's dramatic views have made it one of Budapest's most visited attractions.
+Named for the guild of fishermen that once defended Buda's Medieval riverbank, Fisherman's Bastion's dramatic views have made it one of Budapest's most visited attractions.

 St. Stephen's Basilica

-Named in honor of Hungary's first king, the church's outstanding beauty stands in stark contrast to the right hand of St. Stephen kept among its relics!
+Named in honor of Hungary's first king, St. Stephen's Basilica's outstanding beauty stands in stark contrast to the right hand of St. Stephen kept among its relics!

 House of Terror